The Infamous: Background

 During the spring of 1993, while the group was still in their late teens, Mobb Deep released their first album Juvenile Hell under the 4th & B'way Records label.
 The album included production from several revered New York-based producers, including Large Professor, DJ Premier, and Public Enemy affiliate Kerwin Young, and included the underground hit single "Hit It from the Back".
 Due to Juvenile Hell's failure to achieve significant commercial and critical success, the duo was dropped from their label several months after the album's release.
 Havoc and Prodigy later described Juvenile Hell as a "learning experience".

 During the summer of 1993, Loud Records was looking for another group to sign, owing to the success of Wu-Tang Clan's first single, "Protect Ya Neck", and by fall 1993, the label had signed Mobb Deep.
 In 1994, the group released the promotional single "Shook Ones", which served as a preview of their new sound.
 Unlike the duo's first album, The Infamous was mostly self-produced by Havoc and Prodigy, with outside help from Loud A&R representatives Matt Life (aka Matty C) and Schott Free, as well as A Tribe Called Quest producer Q-Tip, who discovered Mobb Deep in the early 1990s.
 Matt Life later recalled Q-Tip's involvements, stating, "Tip was very involved in The Infamous from early on.
 Probably more than people know.
 Tip was just a fan of theirs and I knew him from way back, so he was really helpful, giving them advice."
 Q-Tip's contributions to the album were credited under his alias "The Abstract".

 On the group's decision to handle most of the production, Havoc later commented, "We started producing because other producers was giving us shit that we didn't like, or they was just charging too much.
 I didn't know nothing about producing music at the time, but I learned by watching others."

+Prodigy later revealed that Nas' 1994 album Illmatic heavily influenced Mobb Deep when making The Infamous, saying that the Illmatic album made them look at themselves and helped them realize that they had not told their story correctly when they made Juvenile Hell.
+Nas himself makes a guest appearance in the song "Eye for a Eye (Your Beef Is Mines)" in The Infamous.